hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

+---
+title: Contrast design
+summary: In this lesson we explain how create complex design formulas and contrasts
+date: 2023-01-17
+---

+# Design formula and contrasts

+!!! note "Section Overview"

-Approximate time: 40 minutes
+    &#128368; **Time Estimation:** 40 minutes

-## Learning Objectives
+    &#128172; **Learning Objectives:**

--   Demonstrate the use of the design formula with simple and complex designs
+    1. Demonstrate the use of the design formula with simple and complex designs
--   Construct R code to execute the differential expression analysis workflow with DESeq2
+    2. Construct R code to execute the differential expression analysis workflow with DESeq2

-## Differential expression analysis with DESeq2

 The final step in the differential expression analysis workflow is **fitting the raw counts to the NB model and performing the statistical